+Sarah has been a member of Tableau Research since 2014.
 Sarah’s primary area of focus is cartography, with an emphasis on cognition.
-Her work emphasizes how to help people visualize and use spatial information more effectively.
+Her work emphasizes how to help people visualize and use spatial information more effectively—without the need for an advanced degree in geospatial.
 Her research has covered a variety of areas, including perception in dynamic map displays, geospatial technologies and spatial thinking abilities, and the impact of map projection on spatial cognition.